EkardNT/GymClock/README.md

 lit, a digit consumes a full 1 amp.
 This means having all 10 digits lit would take 10 amps, which is way more current than I felt safe using.
 So instead, the display works by the central controller iterating over each digit, turning it on, turning it off, and moving to the next digit, in a continuous loop.
-The loop would be so fast that our eye's persistence of vision would mean that we see the entire display as being lit, even if only one digit is lit at a time.
+The loop is so fast that our eye's persistence of vision means that we see the entire display as being lit, even if only one digit is lit at a time.

 The above description is not fully accurate.
 There is a concept of a "lit window",